tariktrokic/JSGuruLibraryApp/README.md

 The app was created without any front-end frameworks, part of my task was to build everything using vanilla JavaScript so I grow a feeling for how everything works "under the hood".

 ## Deployed app link: https://jsgurulibraryapp.herokuapp.com/
-Admin account so you can access the admin panel that is guarded by R2-D2:
+Admin account so you may access the admin panel that is guarded by R2-D2:

 Username: Tarik